-Periodically, the MPO staff is requested to hold a public hearing or special meeting on short notice to address an item that requires immediate MPO Board action.
-In such cases, the MPO may need to advertise the public hearing/meeting in a shorter period of time, or provide a shorter review and comment period than is reflected in Table 3-1 for each of the major plans and programs.
+Periodically, the MPO staff is requested to hold special meetings on short notice to address an item that requires immediate MPO Board action.
+In such cases, the MPO may need to advertise the public meeting in a shorter period of time than listed in Table 3-1, or provide a shorter review and comment period than is reflected in Table 3-1, for each of the major plans and programs.
 All possible effort will be made to adhere to the MPO's notification requirements, but if necessary the MPO staff will place the notices regarding short notice meetings and special meetings on the MPO's website.